Carrying the Heart of God

 (Daniel 10:12, 13, italics added)

 Notice, God heard Daniel’s prayer on the very first day that he began to seek Him.
 This angel was dispatched immediately to bring Daniel his answer, but he was opposed for three weeks by the “prince … of Persia”.
-The prince of Persia was not a human, but a high-ranking demon who opposed God’s will.
-Notice how both the angels— “Michael one of the chief princes” and the demons (see v.
+The prince of Persia was not a human, but demonic opposition to God’s will.
+Notice, too, how the two ‘stronger’ angels— “Michael one of the chief princes” and the opposition (see v.
 20)—are called “princes”.
-It is not at all coincidental that Paul reminded us that our battle is not against people but “against principalities” (Ephesians 6:12).
+There’s no doubt that this concept shaped Paul’s words when he wrote that our battle is “against principalities, against powers, against rulers of the darkness of this age” (Ephesians 6:12).

 God’s will—and Daniel’s answer—was opposed for three weeks, and the battle was won because of Daniel’s steadfastness in prayer and fasting.
-Daniel’s “earnest (heartfelt, continued) prayer” made “tremendous power available [dynamic in its working]” (James 5:16b, AMP)—arming the archangel Michael to assist the angel in delivering the message to Daniel.
+More specifically, his persevering intercession ‘armed’ the archangel Michael to assist the angel in delivering the message to Daniel.
 It is completely reasonable to conclude that had Daniel failed to persevere in prayer, the battle may have been lost!

 If God wants to answer our prayers, why does He require us to be persistent in prayer?